 In 2013, Google devoted one of its search page “doodles” to nanakusa no sekku.

 The seven herbs used vary from place to place, as do rituals associated with the feast, but in general, the seven herbs are water dropwort (seri), shepherd’s purse (nazuna), cudweed (gogyō), chickweed (hakobera), nipplewort (hotokenoza), turnip (suzuna) and radish (suzushiro).

 Identifying an harvesting all these from side of local riverbanks can be quite a chore, and possibly rather dangerous should you pull the wrong plant.
 Luckily, you can buy handy prepackaged nanakusa sets from local local supermarkets.

 Here is one easy to follow description of how to prepare Nanakusa Gayu Seven Herbs Rice Porridge.

-Much easier, if you are free in the morning, is to head to Tōshōgū Shrine in Futaba-no-sato at 11am where they dish out 300 bowls of nanakusa-gayu at ¥150 a bowl.
+Much easier, if you are free on the morning of January 7, is to head to Tōshōgū Shrine in Futaba-no-sato at 11am where they dish out 300 bowls of nanakusa-gayu at ¥150 a bowl.